 Quantity measurement shall be carried out for each separate construction location using Consultant approved calibrated flow meters, or calibrated containers where flow meters are not effective.

-All such records shall satisfy the requirements of the MOECC, the requirements identified under PTTW and the requirements of other regulating authorities.
+All such records shall satisfy the requirements of the MOECC, the requirements identified under EASR and the requirements of other regulating authorities.
 The records shall be submitted to such authorities and the Consultant as required.

 Testing, Monitoring, and Treatment of Groundwater